dijon59/wifi-controller-assignment/README.md

 ```

 This loads `backend/app/data/mock_controller_invalid.json`, which intentionally misses a required field.
 The backend returns a `422` and logs the failure in `sync_logs`.

-You can test it easily with fast api docs url, you will see a list of all the projects APIs and it also give you the possibility to add query params in APIs.
-Or you can also use postman.
-But it is quick and easy to use fast api docs url

 ```text
 http://127.0.0.1:8000/docs